 - Click to select the projects or lessons you want to bring to your students!
 When you select a project or lesson, it - and its prerequisites - will turn green.

 - If you haven't selected anything yet, the blue items can be taught with no prerequisites.
 As you select more lessons/projects, additional items will turn blue to indicate that they could be added without additional prerequisites.

-Select as many projects or lessons as you'd like, then name and save your pathway.
+Select as many projects or lessons as you'd like, to see what pathway you can build for your students!

 Having taught LOADING Bootstrap lessons, you can immediately jump into LOADING other lessons!